Is coffee an aphrodisiac?

 More proof that coffee is an aphrodisiac

-According to Temptations by Michael and Ellen Albertson, studies show that coffee drinkers have sex more frequently than non-coffee drinkers and after trying my little experiment, I’ll just bet you’ll understand why!
+According to Temptations by Michael and Ellen Albertson, studies show that coffee drinkers have sex more frequently than non-coffee drinkers.
+And after trying my little experiment, I’ll just bet you’ll understand why!
 What can I say?
-Coffee is an aphrodisiac!
+Coffee is a sexy drink!

 FREE APHRODISIAC NEWSLETTER